What cultural faux pas should I try to avoid making in Arima?

 We asked people in Arima if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!...

 "In Arima, Trinidad and Tobago, it's important to avoid discussing sensitive topics such as race, religion, and politics unless you are very familiar with the person you are speaking to.
 It's also considered rude to interrupt someone while they are speaking, so always wait your turn in a conversation.
 Avoid making negative comments about the local food, music, or culture, as Trinidadians are very proud of their heritage.
 It's also considered disrespectful to refuse an invitation to someone's home, so try to accept whenever possible.
 Public displays of affection are generally frowned upon, especially between same-sex couples due to the conservative nature of the society.
 It's also important to dress modestly, particularly when visiting religious sites.
 Avoid littering as it is not only illegal but also considered disrespectful to the environment.
 Also, punctuality is not strictly observed in Trinidad and Tobago, but that doesn't mean you should be excessively late.
 Lastly, avoid using your left hand for eating or passing items as it is considered unclean in many Caribbean cultures.
-Always use your right hand instead," mentioned another expat when asked about moving to Arima, Trinidad & Tobago.
+Always use your right hand instead," remarked another expat in Arima, Trinidad & Tobago.

 Other Questions: